jake-knerr/cogent/README.md

 All reactions to state changes should be done in the parent components before child components.
 This ensures that parent components react to changes before their children.

+#### For state that is shared between multiple components, management of the state should be lifted up to the closest common ancestor of the components that need to share the state.

+This facilitates updates being sent to all interested components in a top-down manner.

 #### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using a global singleton "lift" service.

 A lift service could be available to all components and provide a way to read state, update state, and send update notifications in a downward manner.
 The service may also be used to hang behavior that is shared by multiple components.
 See below for more information.